-The portion of investment universes dedicated to supranational and corporate bonds of the Fund's portfolio is constructed by issuers that have MSCI ESG ratings.
+The portion of investment universe dedicated to the supranational bonds of the Fund's portfolio is constructed by issuers that have MSCI ESG ratings.

 No reference benchmark has been designated to attain the environmental and/or social characteristics promoted.

 What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?